 Risks which could impact on achieving the partnership's objectives will be managed through the appropriate Partnership Board and associated governance structures.
 However, where partnership risks impact upon strategic or departmental objectives then consideration should be given as to whether those risks should be identified, assessed, and escalated to the appropriate Departmental or Corporate Risk Register.
-The Council's approach for identifying, assessing and managing risk within partnerships will be developed over the forthcoming year.
+The Council's approach for identifying, assessing and managing risk within partnerships will continue to be developed.